Jbleezy/BO1-Reimagined/README.md

 * Upgraded: maximum explosion damage - 2500
 * Upgraded: minimum explosion damage - 1000

+### MP40
+* Fixed sprinting animation not playing correctly when clip is empty

 ### Olympia
 * Unupgraded: deals 1.5x more damage
 * Upgraded: ammo now gets added to the clip at the same time that it does in the reload animation